SingaporeCSS/singaporecss.github.io/_pages/coc.md

 If a participant engages in harassing behaviour, the event organisers may take any action they deem appropriate, including warning the offender or expulsion from the event with no refund.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact Hui Jing immediately.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact Hui Jing or Gao Wei immediately.

-Event staff (i.e. Hui Jing) will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.
+Event staff (i.e. Hui Jing or Gao Wei) will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.
 We value your attendance.

 We expect participants to follow these rules at the event venue.